canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 - Use a standard interface for creating, retrieving, updating, and deleting data.
 - Avoid writing the requests yourself.
-- Convert raw data from the server to typed data, with properties and methods, _just like a ViewModel_.
+- Convert raw data from the server to typed data with properties and methods, _just like a custom element’s properties and methods_.
 - Have your UI update whenever the model data changes.
 - Prevent multiple instances of a given object or multiple lists of a given set from being created.